My Top Long For 2017: Cemtrex

 Background and Quick Trading Data

 Cemtrex is a small-cap stock with a market capitalization of just $72 million.
-It's volatility is massively high and to put it blatantly, management even wrote in the risk factors section of their recent 10-K, "Investing in our common stock involves a high degree of risk."
-Having been in the position for a couple weeks now, I can tell you that some days you'll be up over 10%, but other days you'll suffer 6% losses.
+Its volatility is massively high, and to put it blatantly, management even wrote in the risk factors section of its recent 10-K, "Investing in our common stock involves a high degree of risk."
+Having been in the position for a couple of weeks now, I can tell you that some days you'll be up over 10%, but other days you'll suffer 6% losses.
 If, after reading this pitch, you choose to buy the stock, think about allocation carefully as to not subject your entire portfolio to an undue level of risk.
-Liquidity is not yet ample enough for major institutional investors to take positions in, as they risk a liquidity crunch in the event of a sell-off, however it's perfectly adequate for retail investors.
-The rolling three month average daily volume is just over 370,000 shares.
+Liquidity is not yet ample enough for major institutional investors to take positions in, as they risk a liquidity crunch in the event of a selloff; however, it's perfectly adequate for retail investors.
+The rolling three-month average daily volume is just over 370,000 shares.
 The stock's beta is 1.16.

 Below is a 3Y chart of CETX, where you can see that the company has trended down significantly for a majority of the chart.
 However, the company has received a fantastic boost from positive operational developments in 2016, leading to a more than tripling of the stock price in the last eight months.